JonasBanhos/JonasBanhos.github.io/pages/projects.md

 ## <a name="section5"><a/>Air-Jet Vortex Generators - 2D - CFD
 <div style="text-align: justify">
-The study focused on the comparison between counter-rotating and co-rotating arrangements of air-jet vortex generators and the three computational turbulence k-epsilon models, Standard, RNG and Realizable via ANSYS Fluent software.Project from the CFD ME704 at Manhattan College (2014).
+The study focused on the comparison between counter-rotating and co-rotating arrangements of air-jet vortex generators and the three computational turbulence k-epsilon models, Standard, RNG and Realizable via ANSYS Fluent.
+Project from the CFD ME704 at Manhattan College (2014).
 </div><br/>